confluentinc/confluent-kubernetes-examples/security/openshift-security/README.md

 In this advanced option, you can define a custom SCC policy and configure Confluent for Kubernetes to use that.

+Install Confluent for Kubernetes using a custom SCC:

 ```
 # In the CFK Operator Helm chart, there is a section in the values.yaml to define pod security:
 podSecurity: